ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteSpecification.md

 		**Note** In Microsoft SharePoint Foundation 2013 Service Pack 1 (SP1) and Microsoft SharePoint Server 2013 Service Pack 1 (SP1),
-		the **Get-SPWOPIBinding** command can be used to get the binding information, and the **Remove-SPWOPIBinding** command can be used to remove the binding.
+		the **Get-SPWOPIBinding** command can be used to get the binding information and the **Remove-SPWOPIBinding** command can be used to remove the binding.

 Dependencies